Aquelarre (TV series): Plot

 Emilia has had to take over her late father's work, also maintaining the upkeep of the house and sisters.
 All of her sisters have male names as her parents has always wished for a son.

-This family is only composed bu women, each has a very particular characteristic.
+This family is only composed by women, each has a very particular characteristic.
 Rodolfa (Patricia Rivadeneira) has gone insane after her boyfriend Pepe Romano dumped her.
-Eduarda (Claudia Burr) who cannot control her passion for Toro Mardones (Francisco Pérez-Bannen), sweet Gustava (Paola Volpato) is a local school teacher and the rude Ricarda (Yuyuniz Navas).
+Eduarda (Claudia Burr) who cannot control her passion for Toro Mardones (Francisco Pérez-Bannen), sweet Gustava (Paola Volpato) is a local school teacher, who has a physical problem, and the rude Ricarda (Yuyuniz Navas).

 The home of Bernardita is a refuge for women Fernando (Edgardo Bruna) it is of men.
 Divorced three women has a child with each of them.

-The phenomenon that makes women born Ignacio Pastene (Bastian Bodenhöfer), a renowned geneticist, is to live in the village to investigate the phenomenon.
+The phenomenon that makes only women born Ignacio Pastene (Bastian Bodenhöfer), a renowned geneticist, is to live in the village to investigate the phenomenon.
 There is reunited with Silvana (Catalina Guerra), a woman who never wanted to see in your life.